Long Prairie Building Project Update

 Medical Campus Site:

-- Steel structure is about 75 percent complete.
+- Building is 75 percent enclosed.

 Assisted Living Site: